 But what about Chaos Emeralds?
 People loved to collect them and they are gonna get thrown away, right?
 No, of course not!
 Chaos Emeralds and Crystal Stars would contribute to unlocking the true final boss of the game.
 They are in special stages that Mario and Sonic must explore to get the Crystal Stars and Chaos Emeralds.
 Each Crystal Star and Chaos Emerald are in any level in one world, so if Sonic must have at least 50 rings to enter the giant ring that leads to a special stage that hides the Chaos Emerald, then Mario would finish his level with at least 50 coins without dying to enter a special stage that hides the Crystal Star.
 Get all seven of them and the true final boss would unlock.

-First off, the racing genre.
-We have the Mario Kart franchise and multiple Sonic kart racing games, so I think it's time that we get a crossover kart racing game where it has Mario and Sonic characters, Mario tracks that have coins, Sonic tracks that have rings and two teams of six racers.
+First off, the racing game genre.
+We have the Mario Kart franchise and multiple Sonic kart racing games, so I think it's time that we get a crossover kart racing game where it has an even roster of Mario and Sonic characters, Mario tracks that have coins, Sonic tracks that have rings and two teams of six racers.
 Each character has a character-specific ultimate ability that can turn the race in their favor, like in Sonic and SEGA All-Stars Racing where they get an All-Star Move from an item box while they are in 5th place or worse.
 No, ultimate abilities would use a gauge that fills up when collecting coins and rings and using powerups and weapons.

 This year's Summer Game Fest is almost here.
 It's gonna fill out the gap created by E3's death and it's gonna be like this going forward.
 Sure, I know we want E3 back because it was the best expo of video games.
 But Summer of Gaming will have a ton of new game announcements like E3 did.
 What I like to see is a crossover Mario and Sonic game I suggested, as well as a ton of new games.